aadame3311/GraphVisualizer/README.md

 ## Graph Visualizer
 Clone this directory and execute.

-Main files are located under the src/application folder. \n You can also find the classes under bin/application
+Main files are located under the src/application folder. <br/>
+You can also find the classes under bin/application